tetsu/animal-classifier/README.md

-# Animal Classifier
+# Keras Classifier
-Classify animal photos by Deep Learning.
+Classify photos by Deep Learning using Keras and TensorFlow backend.

 ## How to Setup